 Starters have drawn the BHA's attention to the number of horses which are either difficult to load or are unsettled in the stalls once loaded.
-Therefore, trainers are reminded of their responsibilities laid down under Paragraph 27 of the Starting Procedures Code in the the BHA Rules.
+Therefore, trainers are reminded of their responsibilities laid down under the BHA Rule (C)48 'Schooling horses for all types of start'.
 The BHA would expect a properly schooled horse to:-